MattNikonorov/Typing-Animation-in-CSS/README.md

     }
 ```
 As you can see, all it does is change an element's width from 0 to 16%.

-Now if you include this animation in your "typed-out" class:
+Now if you include this animation in your "typed-out" class and set it's animation direction to "forwards" to make sure the text element won't go
+back to "width: 0" after the animation has finished:
 ```
     .typed-out{
         overflow: hidden;